 Housing supply pipeline – key indicators summary

-*YTD totals include Q1 and Q2 decisions applied retrospectively in the Planning Portal.
+*YTD totals include dwellings from planning decisions applied retrospectively in the Planning Portal.